Student reaching for library book

 In the meantime, keep checking your online timetable until the issue is resolved on the system.

-Get help through the MyPort Information Hubs
+Get help through the MyPort Information Hub

 Opening hours

-MyPort Hubs are open from 8.30am - 5.00pm Monday to Thursday, and from 8.30am - 4.00pm on Friday.
+The MyPort Hub is open from 8.30am - 5.00pm Monday to Thursday, and from 8.30am - 4.00pm on Friday.